-If one finds Chametz on Chag, he should cover it immediately without moving it, as it is Muktzah.
+If one finds Chametz on Erev Pesach after the end-time for Biur Chametz - or on Chag, he should cover it immediately without moving it, as it is Muktzah.
 He should burn it immediately after Chag.
 [If, for whatever reason, the Chametz is already in someone's hand, he should be directed to immediately flush it down the toilet.]